 Picking wild garlic is a family tradition in Austria, where it is known as Bärlauch.
-We first made wild garlic pesto Bärlauchpesto on our travels in Austria in our campervan.
-Now, every year, we eagerly await the spring so we can make more!
+We first made wild garlic pesto, Bärlauchpesto, on our travels in Austria in our campervan.
+Now, every year we eagerly await the spring so we can make more!
 Try our recipe and you will understand why!

 How do you make vegan pesto?

-Nutritional yeast, also known as “Nooch’, is ideal.
+Nutritional yeast, also known as ‘nooch', is an ideal choice for vegan pesto.
 It has a nutty, cheesy taste that is enhanced by salt and garlic.
-Nutritional yeast is often available fortified with vitamin B12, so it's really good ingredient for new vegans to add to your store cupboard.
-This is the one that we buy (by the caseload I might add!)
+Nutritional yeast is often available fortified with vitamin B12, so it's a really good ingredient for new vegans to add to your store cupboard.
+This is the one that we buy (by the caseload I might add!).

 You can also use all kinds of nuts or seeds to make pesto.
 Pine nuts are delicious but expensive.
 We forage them, but they take forever to get out of the pine cones!
-Good for a rainy day activity when you are stuck in the van, but not when you want to make a batch of pesto in a hurry!
+Good for a rainy day activity when you are stuck in the van, but not when you want to make a batch of pesto in a hurry.

-For our vegan wild garlic pesto we used cashew nuts as we had them on hand, and they have a nice balanced flavour that lets the wild garlic shine.
+For our vegan wild garlic pesto we used cashew nuts as we had them on hand, and they have a nice mellow flavour that lets the wild garlic shine.
 We have also used walnuts which works nicely.
 Sunflower seeds are also a good option to make it cheaper!
 We encourage you to experiment!

-We don’t have a food processor or blender in the van, so you will be happy to know that the answer is no!
+No!
 You can make great pesto without a blender, all you need to do is chop or crush everything finely.
 It really doesn't take that long, and is worth it for the tasty pesto you get afterwards.

 Vegan Wild Garlic Pesto

-- 2 cups wild garlic
+- 2 cups (120 g) wild garlic

 - 2 tbsp nuts or seeds (cashews, walnuts, sunflower...)